armanbaig22/social_media_scheduler/README.md

 ---

-Make sure to replace placeholders (e.g., `your-client-id`, `your-client-secret`, `yourapp.tasks.your_task_function`, `yourproject`) with your actual project-specific values.
+Make sure to replace placeholders (e.g., `your-client-id`, `your-client-secret`) with your actual project-specific values.
 This README provides a basic outline for setting up your project and configuring LinkedIn integration and Celery tasks.
-You can expand it with more details, usage instructions, and any other relevant information about your project.